mrG7/sortingdesk/README.md

     . ve/bin/activate

     for a in fc store web label models; do pip install dossier.$a; done;

+    screen   # so you can leave the following processes running

     coordinated -c config.yaml &> coordinated.log &